expo/expo/docs/pages/guides/testing-with-jest.md

 ## Unit Test

-We are going to write a simple test for **App.js** by creating **App.test.js**.
-Jest will identify this as a test, and include it in the tests queue.
-There are other ways to [structure your tests](#structure-your-tests), but we will cover that later in this tutorial.
+We are going to write a simple test for **App.js** by creating it's own test file: **App.test.js**.
+Jest will identify this as a test and include it in the tests queue.
+There are other ways to [structure your tests](#structure-your-tests), but we will cover that later in this guide.

-Our test will be the expected state of the `<App />` to have 1 child element:
+Our test will be the expected state of the `<App />` to have one child element:

 ```js
 import React from 'react';